 Yet despite the accolades and fanfare, I’d never actually made her version before.
-My go-to roast chicken recipe is actually Jacques Pepin’s — I’ve stuck with it for years for it’s sheer simplicity.
+My go-to roast chicken recipe is actually Jacques Pepin’s — I’ve stuck with it for years for its sheer simplicity.
 But lately I’ve been less enthusiastic about it because of problems with the skin sticking to the skillet and lack of crispiness.
-So I decided to give Ina’s a try and, perhaps unsurprisingly, I loved it.
+So I decided to give Ina’s a try.

 How to Make Ina Garten’s Roast Chicken

 While the oven preheats to 425°F, you have just enough time to prep the chicken for roasting.
 You start by generously seasoning the inside of the chicken before stuffing it with thyme, garlic, and lemon, and tying the legs together.
 The chicken is brushed all over with melted butter and seasoned with salt and pepper before being placed on a bed of onion, fennel, carrots, and more thyme.
 Pretty classic.

 Ina tells you to roast the chicken for 90 minutes, then to transfer the chicken and vegetables to a platter, cover with foil, and rest for 20 minutes before slicing.

 What I Thought of the Results

 In short: This recipe was perfect.
 I mean, I get it now.
 I see why Ina’s roast chicken is so legendary!
 And in case you’re thinking “roast chicken is roast chicken,” as I once did, I’m here to tell you that this is not just any roast chicken recipe.
 In classic Ina fashion, she’s taken a timeless dish and worked her magic to make it the best version of itself.